-- 1. Credits are allocated to a unit of study in whole numbers ranging by a number of 2 credits in the first 2 years of study and 15 or 30 credits in the third year of study. - 2.
-Credits are awarded if the student: - a. has achieved a grade of 5.5 or higher for the test of the unit of study concerning, or - b. has achieved a 'good' or 'pass' mark, as referred to in Article 4.5(1), for the test of the unit of study concerning, or - c. 'satisfactory' or - d. has been granted exemption from the test of the unit of study concerning by the Exam Board. - 3.
+- 1. Credits are allocated to a unit of study in whole numbers ranging from a minimum of 3 credits and, in the propaedeutic phase and the first study year of the Ad-programmes, to a maximum of 6 credits. - 2.
+Credits are awarded if the student: - a. has achieved a grade of 5.5 or higher for the test of the unit of study concerning, or - b. has achieved a 'pass' mark, as referred to in Article 4.5(1), for the test of the unit of study concerning, or - c. 'satisfactory' or - d. has been granted exemption from the test of the unit of study concerning by the Exam Board. - 3.
 No credits are awarded for passing a partial test. - 4.
 The final results of tests taken for units of study cannot counterbalance each other, the results of partial tests can.